claranet/ansible-role-certbot/README.md

 ## HTTP-01 Challenge

-!!
-To use HTTP-01 challenge, you have to only use webroot plugin (default behavior)
+:warning: To use HTTP-01 challenge, you have to only use webroot plugin (default behavior)

 Before using this challenge type, your server must have a public IP and a DNS record zone pointing to it.